St Michael's GAA (Donegal)

 St Michael's (CLG Naomh Mícheál) is a GAA club based in Creeslough/Dunfanaghy in County Donegal.
 Located in the north of the county, the club is affected by rural issues such as low population and emigration; despite this they play at the top level in the Donegal Senior Football Championship and opened a new clubhouse in 2010.
 The club colours are red and white.

 The club plays at the Bridge in Dunfanaghy.

-The club has a rivalry with Cloich Cheann Fhaola.
+The club has rivalries with Cloich Cheann Fhaola, CLG Na nDúnaibh and Glenswilly.